-McConnell to call out Schumer for controversial remarks directed at Supreme Court justices
+McConnell slams Schumer on Senate floor for controversial remarks directed at Supreme Court justices

 "I want to tell you, Gorsuch.
 I want to tell you, Kavanaugh.
 You have released the whirlwind and you will pay the price!"
 Schumer warned.
 "You won’t know what hit you if you go forward with these awful decisions."

+McConnell was not the only senator who addressed Schumer's comments.
+Sen. Chuck Grassley, R-Iowa, called on Schumer to apologize.

+"At best, it was an injection of partisan politics into the process that should be immune to these justices," Grassley said.
+"At worst it was a threat targeting two sitting members of the Supreme Court."

-McConnell is not the only senator who plans on addressing the statement as Sen. Josh Hawley, R-Mo., said he would introduce a resolution to censure the minority leader.
+Sen. Josh Hawley, R-Mo., has indicated that he plans to introduce a resolution to censure the minority leader.

 "I would call on Schumer to apologize, but we all know he has no shame," Hawley wrote Wednesday.
 "So tomorrow I will introduce a motion to censure Schumer for his pathetic attempt at intimidation of #SupremeCourt."

-Schumer's words were also met with a rare rebuke from Chief Justice John Roberts, as well as the American Bar Association and President Trump.

-"It was a disgrace to the Supreme Court and to the U.S. Senate," Trump said in an interview with Fox News' Sean Hannity.
+President Trump weighed in Wednesday, calling Schumer's comments "a disgrace to the Supreme Court and to the U.S. Senate," in an interview with Fox News' Sean Hannity.

+Thursday morning, Trump tweeted that the New York Democrat "has brought great danger to the steps of the United States Supreme Court!"

-Roberts said in a statement that "threatening statements of this sort from the highest levels of government are not only inappropriate, they are dangerous," and that the justices "will continue to do their job, without fear or favor, from whatever quarter."
+Chief Justice John Roberts rebuked Schumer for the remarks, saying that "threatening statements of this sort from the highest levels of government are not only inappropriate, they are dangerous," and that the justices "will continue to do their job, without fear or favor, from whatever quarter."

 Liberal Harvard Law School professor Laurence Tribe took the conservative Roberts' side, calling Schumer's words "inexcusable."
 He said Roberts was correct to say something and hoped that Schumer would apologize.